NingShen1997/Bodyfat_Project/README.md

 ### Files in Codes folder

 #### BodyfatCalculatorDevelopment_Detailed.ipynb:
 The detailed and full process of how we modified the raw dataset and our analysis of the dataset.
+Important images/figures/tables are all included in this executive jupyter notebook file.
 #### BodyfatCaculatorDevelopment_Summary.ipynb:
 The short edition of our report no longer than 5 pages due to submit requirement.
 #### ShinyApp.R: